B46 (New York City bus): Select Bus Service stops

+School trippers

+When school is in session, one local bus departs J.H.S.
+078 Roy H. Mann at 2:25pm.
+The trip heads to Utica Avenue via Avenue N and goes north to terminate at Union Street, located near the Crown Heights-Utica Avenue station.
+When schools are closed, the same trip operates but starts at Utica Avenue/Avenue N. In addition, three extra SBS buses that terminate at Avenue N in the southbound direction originate at Fulton Street at 2:45, 3:20, and 3:30pm.

 History

 Streetcars

 The Reid Avenue Line was originally a horse trolley line operated by the Broadway Railroad, running between Broadway Ferry in Williamsburg and Atlantic Avenue just south of Fulton Street.
 In 1893, the Broadway Railroad was purchased by the Long Island Traction Company, and the line began operations under the subsidiary Brooklyn, Queens County and Suburban Railroad in November of that year.
 The line was electrified on December 9, 1894.
 On July 1, 1898, the Brooklyn Rapid Transit Company (BRT) acquired the route.

 In May 1900, the Reid Avenue Line was extended south along Utica Avenue to the neighborhood of Rugby (now East Flatbush), in conjunction with housing construction in the neighborhood.
 During the summer months of 1900, the line terminated at the Holy Cross Cemetery, west of Utica Avenue and south of Church Avenue.
 On October 15, the line was truncated to Utica Avenue and Church Avenue.
 Trolley service continued along the Church Avenue Line and Culver Line to Coney Island.
 After the Williamsburg Bridge opened in 1903, Reid Avenue trolleys began running across the south side of the bridge to Manhattan on November 6, 1904.
 The line used the trolley terminal at Essex Street at the Manhattan foot of the bridge.
 On June 1, 1910, the Utica Avenue Line was inaugurated as a shuttle between Church Avenue and Avenue N, connecting with the Flatbush Avenue Line to Bergen Beach.
 An additional fare was charged for transfer to the Reid Avenue Line.
 At the time, the town of Flatlands was largely rural farms, and most passengers on the shuttle line were beachgoers.

 On December 1, 1923, service on the Reid Avenue Line and all other now-Brooklyn–Manhattan Transit Corporation (BMT) lines over the Williamsburg Bridge ended, due to decreasing profits and a dispute with the city over tolls.
 Reid Avenue service was truncated to Washington Plaza, and bridge service was replaced with municipal shuttle service.
 On February 15, 1931, Reid Avenue cars once again began running to Manhattan after municipal shuttle service ended.
 On July 1, 1937, the Reid and Utica lines were combined into a single-fare service called the "Utica−Reid Line".